 All functions in this module have an optional parameter IoDevice.
 If included, it must be the pid of a process that handles the I/O protocols.
-Normally, it is the IoDevice returned by file:open/2.
+Normally, it is a IoDevice returned by file:open/2.
+If no IoDevice is given, standard io is used.